 After the state has presented its case, you may present your case.
 You may call other witnesses to testify for you who know something about the incident.
 You may testify on your own behalf, but you are not required to do so.
 If you do not testify, your silence cannot be used against you.

-If you have additional questions or concerns about happens after you enter a plea, please contact the Municipal Court at 281.403.8669 for more information.
+If you have additional questions or concerns about entering a plea, please contact the Municipal Court at 281.403.8669.